You have questions, we have answers.

 What is CBD?

-CBD stands for cannabidiol and is one of the major cannabinoids along with THC.
+CBD stands for cannabidiol and is one of the major cannabinoids.
 It’s a phytocannabinoid and one of more than 100 cannabinoids found in Cannabis sativa, AKA hemp.
 It’s also short for California Birthday.
 See what we did there?

 What is CBG?